11 March 2020 Voices of (Un)belonging organised by Decolonise UoK. Below is an excerpt from our blog post on the workshop we led on Embodied Writing.

 20 February 2019 Queen Mary University of London Teaching and Learning conference

-BARC will be facilitating a session targeting teaching faculty and administrative staff.
+BARC facilitated a session targeting teaching faculty and administrative staff.
 The session will comprise of playing a ‘student journey game’, a free evidence-based resource that BARC have developed for raising awareness purposes.
 The game has been developed in line with the knowledge students of colour at Queen Mary have about their experiences of structural inequality in classroom dynamics and campus life.
 Bookings are open for QMUL staff only.

 20 March 2019, Zine-Making Workshop, University of Kent School of Law, Centre for Sexuality, Race and Gender Justice